-Structure and operations One International Towers Sydney Trusts owns International Towers Sydney - Tower One, the largest of the three commercial towers at Barangaroo South.
-The structure of One International Towers Sydney Trusts is described in the Introduction to this Statement.
-The operations of One International Towers Sydney Trusts involves the investment, management, leasing and administration of International Towers Sydney - Tower One at Barangaroo South.
-The operations are managed by a team of portfolio managers, in-house and external legal teams as well as fund managers, transaction managers, finance professionals, and property managers.
-The management team for One International Towers Sydney Trust treat ESG factors as an integral part of the fiduciary and stewardship responsibilities of managing the portfolio and has had a Responsible Property Investment strategy in place since 2017.
-It is through this ESG lens that One International Towers Sydney Trusts embarks on human rights considerations in its supply chains and operations, and this will be progressed in subsequent reporting periods.
-International Towers Sydney, Tower One, Tower Two and Three
+Structure and operations

+International Towers Sydney Trusts have a vision to be recognised as global leaders in responsible property investment.
+The structure of International Towers Sydney Trusts is described in the Introduction to this Statement.

+The operations of International Towers Sydney Trusts collectively involve the investment, management, leasing and administration of International Towers Sydney - Tower Two, International Towers Sydney - Tower Three, International House and Towns Place Car Park at Barangaroo South.

+The operations are undertaken by a team of investment managers, in-house and external legal teams as well as fund managers, transaction managers, finance professionals and property managers.

+The management team for International Towers Sydney Trusts treat ESG factors as an integral part of the fiduciary and stewardship responsibilities of managing the portfolio and have had Responsible Property Investment strategies in place since 2016.

+It is through this ESG lens that International Towers Sydney Trusts embarks on human rights considerations in its supply chains and operations, and this will be progressed in subsequent reporting periods.

+Supply chains

-Supply chains International Towers Sydney - Tower One is managed by an external property manager with retail leasing services provided by Lendlease Property Management (Australia) Pty Limited (LLPMA), a wholly owned subsidiary of Lendlease.
+International Towers Sydney Trusts' buildings are managed by an external property manager, whilst retail leasing services are provided by Lendlease Property Management (Australia) Pty Limited (LLPMA), which is a wholly owned subsidiary of Lendlease.

-The property manager manages, amongst other things, procurement, repairs and maintenance, and enters into service, maintenance and supply contracts as agent for the trustee.
-It also provides commercial leasing services.
-It is the responsibility of the property manager and LLPMA for establishing and maintaining a robust framework, including processes and systems, in providing property management retail leasing services and oversight of supply chain risks.
+The property manager manages, amongst other things, procurement, repairs and maintenance and enters into service, maintenance and supply contracts as agent for the trustee.
+It is the responsibility of the property manager and LLPMA for establishing and maintaining a robust framework, including processes and systems in providing the property management and retail leasing services and oversight of supply chain risks.

 The following graph shows the annual spend breakdown by top five supply chain categories.
-Cleaning holds the highest share by value, followed by security, lifts, window cleaners and air-conditioning.
+Cleaning holds the highest share by value, followed by security, consultants, fire protection and air-conditioning.

-Hand Sanitiser

-Place hands h

-INTERNATIONAL

-Generally, One International Towers Sydney Trusts' supply chains remained resilient during the reporting period and existing supply chain relationships were maintained.
-It focussed foremost on upholding Lendlease's commitment to safety for employees and customers.
+Generally, International Towers Sydney Trusts' supply chains remained resilient during the reporting period and existing supply chain relationships were maintained.
+Led by the Environmental Health and Safety team, International Towers Sydney Trusts focussed foremost on upholding Lendlease's commitment to safety for employees (including management personnel) and customers.

 The Lendlease Annual Report FY21 sets out the impacts of COVID-19 on operations.
 Please refer to pages 34 to 35 and 59 of that report for specific details with respect to the health and safety of Lendlease's workforce and businesses respectively.
 Refer also to the Lendlease Modern Slavery Statement for FY21.

-Modern slavery risks in operations and supply chains The COVID-19 pandemic has reinforced health and safety risk as One International Towers Sydney Trust's most significant risk across its operations.
-One International Towers Sydney Trusts comprehensively respond to these risks across all direct operations through Lendlease's Group Policy on Health and Safety, and the Lendlease Global Minimum Requirements.
+Modern slavery risks in operations and supply chains

+The COVID-19 pandemic has reinforced health and safety risk as International Towers Sydney Trusts' most significant risk across its operations.

+The Funds comprehensively respond to these risks across all their direct operations through Lendlease's Group Policy on Health and Safety, and the Lendlease Global Minimum Requirements.
 All suppliers and their supply chains are required to observe these policies.

-The health and safety expectations are also conveyed in the Lendlease Supplier Code of Conduct.
-Representatives from One International Towers Sydney Trusts participate in the Property Council of Australia's National Sustainability Round Table and initiatives including modern slavery awareness sessions to understand key supply chain risks for portfolio assets.
-Industry peers identified suppliers using temporary migrant, low-skilled and semi-skilled workers, as well as providers of sub-contracted labour as key risks.
+The health and safety expectations are also conveyed in Lendlease's Supplier Code of Conduct.

+Representatives from International Towers Sydney Trusts participate in the Property Council of Australia's National Sustainability Round Table and initiatives including modern slavery awareness sessions to understand key supply chain risks for portfolio assets.
+Industry peers identified suppliers using temporary migrant, low-skilled and semi-skilled workers as well as providers of sub-contracted labour as key risks.